Make a difference today and save on taxes. It is possible when you support OHSU or Doernbecher through your IRA.

 A Special Opportunity for Those 70½ Years Old and Older

-You can take advantage of a simple way to benefit Oregon Health & Science University Foundation or Doernbecher Children's Hospital and receive tax benefits in return.
-You can give any amount up to $100,000 per year from your IRA directly to a qualified charity such as Oregon Health & Science University Foundation or Doernbecher Children's Hospital without having to pay income taxes on the money.
+You can give any amount (up to a maximum of $100,000) per year from your IRA directly to a qualified charity such as Oregon Health & Science University Foundation or Doernbecher Children's Hospital without having to pay income taxes on the money.
+Gifts of any value $100,000 or less are eligible for this benefit and you can feel good knowing that you are making a difference at OHSU or Doernbecher.
 This popular gift option is commonly called the IRA charitable rollover, but you may also see it referred to as a qualified charitable distribution, or QCD for short.

 Why Consider This Gift?